andosteinmetz/Cybersecurity-101/outline.md

 * Secure Drop (Aaron Swartz)

 ### HTTPS

 So what is HTTPS?
 HTTPS is a layer that sits on top of HTTP.
 It ensures that the website you're accessing matches the URL that you typed into your browser by means of a [Certificate](https://en.wikipedia.org/wiki/Public_key_certificate), and encrypts all of the data passed between your browser and the website, so that your communications are protected from eavesdroppers.

 ### VPN

 VPN stands for "Virtual Private Network."
-A VPN is a private network (like your home wifi network or an institution's internal network) that connects to the public internet, so the origins of requests made through VPNs aren't visible to the websites or anybody outside of the private network.
-These are often privately operated for internal use, or paid services, though free options exist.
+A VPN is a private network (like your home wifi network or an institution's internal network) that connects to the public internet, so the origins of requests made through VPNs aren't visible to the websites or anybody outside of the private network, instead seeming to originate from the VPN.
+VPNs are often privately operated for internal use, or paid services, though free options exist, such as [TunnelBear](https://www.tunnelbear.com/).

+### Two Factor Authentication (2FA)

+* Something you know: the name of your favorite elementary school teacher, your first pet
+* Something you have: ie a text sent to your phone, an application with a private key on your phone.
+* Something you are: ie your thumbprint, your retina, voice recognition, other biometric data

+### Passwords

 Tim Berners-Lee's recent [projects](https://solid.mit.edu/#home) and [opinions](https://www.theguardian.com/technology/2017/mar/11/tim-berners-lee-web-inventor-save-internet).